John B. Creeden: School of Foreign Service established

-Following the renaming of Georgetown's School of Foreign Service for Edmund A. Walsh in 1958, Henri Wiesel, a Jesuit contemporary and acquaintance of both Creeden and Walsh, wrote to the archivist of Georgetown University that, though Walsh was instrumental in the creation of the school, the true founder of the School of Foreign Service was Creeden.
+Following the renaming of Georgetown's School of Foreign Service for Edmund A. Walsh in 1958, Henri J. Wiesel, a Jesuit contemporary and acquaintance of both Creeden and Walsh, wrote to the archivist of Georgetown University; Wiesel stated that although Walsh was instrumental in the creation of the school, the true founder of the School of Foreign Service was Creeden.
 He said that Creeden envisioned the establishment of such a school and frequently discussed the subject, at a time when Walsh was still studying theology as part of his Jesuit formation.
-His motivation for the creation of the school was to bring the Society of Jesus into contact with prominent men in government and finance.
+His motivation for creating the school was to bring the Society of Jesus into contact with prominent men in government and finance.

 Creeden sought to establish the school at the start of his presidency, but this goal was delayed by the First World War.
-Another Jesuit contemporary verified that Creeden worked closely with Fr.
-Constantine McGuire to present the plan for the School of Foreign service to the board of regents in June 1918.
+Another Jesuit contemporary verified that Creeden worked closely with Constantine McGuire, another Jesuit, to present the plan for the School of Foreign Service to the board of regents in June 1918.
 Opening in 1919, the school quickly became well received in government circles in Washington, and Creeden sought to establish an endowment for it.
-He recruited Walsh, whose personality was more suited to public life, to recruit faculty and students and to be the face of the school, and appointed him as the first regent of the school.
-In recognition of Creeden's role in the founding of the School of Foreign Service, the President of Venezuela, Victorino Márquez Bustillos, awarded him the Medal of Public Instruction in 1920, the highest educational honor bestowed by Venezuela on a foreign citizen.
+He recruited Walsh, appointing him as the school's first regent.
+Creeden believed Walsh's personality was more suited to public life, and put him in charge of recruiting faculty and students and to be the face of the school.
+In recognition of Creeden's role in the founding of the School of Foreign Service, the president of Venezuela, Victorino Márquez Bustillos, awarded him the Medal of Public Instruction in 1920, Venezuela's highest educational honor bestowed on foreign citizens.
 He was presented with the award during the Venezuelan Minister of Public Education's visit to Washington.